 Nothing happened, or at least not what be hoped.
 He was pulled from his bed one night, taken to the White House and whipped.
 Then he was put in solitary confinement.

 A New Plan to Get Out

-After three weeks, Turner showed up with clothes for Elmwood and they took off on their escape.
-Turner had heard that the admin planned to get rid of Elmwood that night.
+After three weeks, Turner showed up with clothes for Elwood and they took off on their escape.
+Turner had heard that the admin planned to get rid of Elwood that night.
 They got bikes from a house where they knew the owner was out of town.
 At first they stayed off the road, but then they got complacent and started biking on the road.